Oracle Backend for Microservices and AI

 To set up the OCI environment, process these steps:

-1. Go to the OCI Marketplace listing for Oracle Backend for Spring Boot and Microservices.
+1. Go to the OCI Marketplace listing for Oracle Backend for Microservices and AI.

 Marketplace Listing